 Bar Graph vs Histogram

-Histograms are used to represent distributions of variables and plot quantitative data such as data of the population changes every year, marks obtained, monthly salary whereas bar graphs are used to compare various variables and plot categorical data such as data of types of animals, types of colors, types of movies, etc.
+Histograms are used to represent distributions of variables and plot quantitative data such as data of the population changes every year, marks obtained, monthly salary whereas bar graphs are used to compare various variables and are used to plot categorical data such as data of types of animals, types of colors, types of movies, etc.

-- There must be equal spacing between the bars
+- There must be equal spacing between the bars.

 - First, understand the data presented on the x-axis and y-axis and the relation between the two in terms of the length of the bars.